VET Teacher Qualifications and Competency

 |Register of Trainer & Assessors||Faculties||Executive Directors|

 University records must only be disposed of in accordance with the University’s Records Disposal Process as outlined in the Records Framework Procedure.
-Authorisation must be obtained from the Faculty/Centre/College, Records Management Services and the Director of Academic Services or their delegate prior to disposal.
+Authorisation must be obtained from the Faculty/Centre/College, Records Management Services and the University Registrar or their delegate prior to disposal.
 Records must not be destroyed where it is known that those records may likely be required in evidence, either now or in the future.

-The Executive Director/Directors/Education Managers are responsible for ensuring compliance with the terms and conditions of the VET Teacher Qualifications and Competency Policy.
+The Executive Director/Directors/Program Managers are responsible for ensuring compliance with the terms and conditions of the VET Teacher Qualifications and Competency Procedure.

 The policy will be communicated throughout the University via: